Glasshoughton Infant Academy

 At Glasshoughton Infant Academy experiences are at the heart of all learning where children have ‘hands on’ learning opportunities through real life objects, visitors or visits.
 Children are immersed in thematic learning based on an interleaving curriculum where new knowledge is taught, learned, remembered, revisited and applied by children ‘being’, for example being a Gymnast or Sports Person.

 At Glasshoughton Infant Academy we believe that language development is vital for all children.
 We have high aspirations and support them to ‘be’ in their learning.
 The experiential and interleaving approach ensures that language is used by all stakeholders, including parents.
 Children develop good comprehension of the words they are using and are able to use them in context and accurately as part of their real learning.

 At Glasshoughton Infant Academy we aim to strongly support both the physical and mental health development of every child.
-We believe that children should be given a range of opportunities to develop a range of skills, knowledge and movements so that they can succeed in physically-demanding activities.
+We believe that children should be given a range of opportunities to develop a range of procedural and disciplinary knowledge so that they can succeed in physically-demanding activities.
 We believe that through PE children understand physical and mental health and well-being.

 It is essential that the PE curriculum is organised in such a way that it provides learners with the opportunity to learn expected behaviours and be successful in their learning so that we can deliver our mission and aims.